 - Vending machines aren’t responsible for your child’s health.

 Personally, I’ll be the first to admit that I hate school lunches in this country.
-I’ve been blogging about how much I hate them for years and I’m sure they’re not helping the obesity issue.
-All the other issues above, sure they probably also somewhat contribute to the obesity epidemic.
+I’ve been writing about how much I hate them for years and I’m sure they’re not helping the obesity issue.

 But there’s one very important reason why we should quit blaming all those outside forces – kids, first and foremost, have parents.
 Parents, not outside factors, play the single most important role in kids lives.